collectiveidea/json_spec/README.md

 Cucumber
 --------
-JsonSpec provides Cucumber steps that utilize its RSpec matchers and that's where JsonSpec really shines.
+json_spec provides Cucumber steps that utilize its RSpec matchers and that's where json_spec really shines.
 This is perfect for testing your app's JSON API.

 In order to use the Cucumber steps, in your `env.rb` you must: